stadium-software/css-utilities/README.md

 ## Buttons
 Provides for three button types, primary, secondary and tertiary.

-Adding 'disabled' to the classes list invokes the disabled button style for that type and prevents users from interacting with the button.
+Add 'disabled' to the classes list invokes the disabled button style for that type and prevents users from interact with the button.

 ### Primary
 Primary buttons